microsoft/fluentui/packages/react-components/react-table/Spec.md

 ```

 ### DataGrid

+> ⚒️ Actively in development to figure out how API will look like with more advanced features

 The DataGrid component is an extension of the Table component through composition.
 This component will
 be interactive and support further scenarios such as row selection and different keyboard navigation modes.